dhillonv10/dhillonv10.github.io/about.md

+I'm a fourth-year medical student and live a secret life as a blockchain developer, and occasionally writing about the blockchain.
+Opsbug is a collection of my thoughts on technology, medicine and how they influence my day to day life, in long-form.
+More than anything, I'm using this blog as a way to hold myself accountable and read more often.

+Twitter is probably the best way to reach me.
+Come say hi to me @opsbug
 ---
 title: about
 description: Vikram is a fourth year medical student, and live a secret life as a blockchain developer, and occassionally writing about the blockchain.